CoreyNaas/TACL/trainingprompt.md

 ## Introduction

 Thing-Action-Context Language is designed to be a simple, versatile, and intuitive way to describe "doing stuff with things".
-It is a broad yet basic syntactic language that transcends the conventional boundaries of the physical and the abstract, the concrete and the conceptual.

 In contrast to similar-looking languages such as LISP or Python, our language does not rely on symbolic expressions or prefix notation for function calls.
-Instead, it uses a unique and intuitive syntax to represent actions and their parameters.
-Our language also deviates from pseudocode by introducing specific syntax for control flow statements and error handling, as well as clearly defined contexts for data transportation, assignment, and execution.
+Instead, it uses a quasi-postfix syntax to represent actions and their parameters.
+Our language also deviates from pseudocode by introducing specific syntax and clearly defined contexts for data transportation, assignment, and execution.

-Our language is a significant departure from plain English too.
-While it is designed to be readable in plain English, it also introduces computational syntax and language conventions for clarity and precision.
-This makes our language more expressive and powerful, without sacrificing readability or understandability.
+Our language is a significant departure from plain language too.
+While it is designed to be readable in plain language, it also introduces computational syntax and conventions for clarity and precision.
+This makes our language more constrained than traditional language without sacrificing readability or understandability.

-A salient feature of our language is its use of _Things_ as the fundamental units of the language.
-A "Thing" is intentionally vague, allowing it to merely be a reference to _something_ the user recognizes.
-Each _Thing_ is distinguished with a unique identifier or label, and can represent various components such as inputs, outputs, and actions.
+[Thing Summary Paragraph]

-We introduce the concept of "contexts" to provide extra-contextual information about how to interpret and execute the usage of a *Thing*.
+We introduce the concept of "contexts" to provide additional information about how to interpret or execute the usage of a *Thing* contained within.
 Our language uses different types of brackets to denote four different contexts: action context `[]`, transport context `{}`, assignment context `<>`, and index context `()`.

-Our language also introduces the concept of "Boxes" and "Piles" to represent collections of _Things_.
-A _Box_ is a loose collection of _Things_, while a _Pile_ is an ordered collection of _Things_ with associated indexes.
+Our language also introduces the concept of "Boxes" and "Piles" to represent collections of *Things*.
+A *Box* is a loose collection of *Things*, while a *Pile* is an ordered collection of *Things* with associated indexes.

-Control flow in our language is represented using actions such as:
+"Control flow" in our language is represented using actions such as:

 - `[If]{(c)[TestAction]{Parameters}, (t)[ActionIfTrue]{parameters}, (f)[ActionIfFalse]{parameters}}` for if-then-else statements,
 - `[While]{(c)[ConditionAction]{parameters}, (a)[ActionSequence]{parameters}}` for while loops, and
 - `[For]{(i)[InitializationAction]{parameters}, (c)[ConditionAction]{parameters}, (u)[UpdateAction]{parameters}, (a)[ActionSequence]{parameters}}` for for loops.

-Error handling in our language is implemented through the simplified `[Attempt]` action which attempts an action and handles exceptions in one go.
+"Error handling" in our language is implemented through the simplified `[Attempt]` action which attempts an action and handles exceptions in one go.

 ## TAC

 ### Things

-The syntax for a *Thing* is flexible.
+A *Thing* is anything that can be described in plain language.
+We surround *Things* in different kinds of brackets to represent different kinds of "being".
 It is enclosed in curly braces `{}` when it represents being transported (i.e., read from), such as the inputs to an action, enclosed in angle brackets `<>` when it represents being assigned (i.e., written to), and enclosed in square brackets `[]` when it represents actions (i.e., executed).
 When referring to a *Thing* within the language, we simply use its identifier.

 In the context of our language, a *Thing* can represent various components:
 - It can be an input to an action, or assigned to another *Thing*.